pagkly/Zed/Investopedia3/Is It Worth Paying a Front-End Load for a Fund.md

 Is It Worth Paying a Front-End Load for a Fund?
 ## What Is a Front-End Load?

-A front-end load is a [commission](https://www.investopedia.com/terms/c/commission.asp) or sales charge applied at the time of the initial purchase of an investment.
-The term most often applies to [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp) investments, but may also apply to insurance policies or annuities.
+A front-end load is a [[commission]](https://www.investopedia.com/terms/c/commission.asp) or sales charge applied at the time of the initial purchase of an investment.
+The term most often applies to [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp) investments, but may also apply to insurance policies or annuities.
 The front-end load is deducted from the initial deposit, or purchase funds and, as a result, lowers the amount of money actually going into the investment product.

-Front-end loads are paid to [financial intermediaries](https://www.investopedia.com/terms/f/financialintermediary.asp) as compensation for finding and selling the investment which best matches the needs, goals, and risk tolerance of their clients.
+Front-end loads are paid to [[financial intermediaries]](https://www.investopedia.com/terms/f/financialintermediary.asp) as compensation for finding and selling the investment which best matches the needs, goals, and risk tolerance of their clients.
 So these are one-time charges, not part of the investment's ongoing operating expenses.

 The opposite of a front-end load is a back-end load, which is paid by deducting it from profits or principal when the investor sells the investment.
 There are also other types of fund loading, including level loads, which charge an ongoing annual fee.

 ## The Basics of Front-End Loads

 Front-end loads are assessed as a percentage of the total investment or premium paid into a mutual fund, annuity, or life insurance contract.
 The percentage paid for the front-end load varies among investment companies but typically falls within a range of 3.75% to 5.75%.
-Lower front-end loads are found in [bond](https://www.investopedia.com/terms/b/bond.asp) mutual funds, annuities, and life insurance policies.
+Lower front-end loads are found in [[bond]](https://www.investopedia.com/terms/b/bond.asp) mutual funds, annuities, and life insurance policies.
 Higher sales charges are assessed for equity-based mutual funds.

-Mutual funds that carry front-end loads are called [load funds](https://www.investopedia.com/terms/l/loadfund.asp).
+Mutual funds that carry front-end loads are called [[load funds]](https://www.investopedia.com/terms/l/loadfund.asp).
 Whether an investor pays a front-end load depends on the type of shares in the fund that he owes.
 Class-A shares, also known as A-shares, typically carry a front-end load.
 Generally, the sales charge on a load mutual fund is waived if such a fund is included as an investment option in a retirement plan such as a 401(k).

 ### Key Takeaways